Death & Dying Ministry

 But there may be even more to this new relationship with someone who has died.
 Depending on our beliefs, and the mysterious workings of the Divine (or whatever we call That Which is greater than ourselves), we can connect directly with the spirit presence of our loved one.
 The spirits of our loved ones are around and profoundly bonded to us.
 We can talk with them and they will respond.
 We can explore any unhealed wounds we have with them, and they can be a powerful loving guide and anchor for us as we live our lives.

+To be clear, Rev. Gary is NOT a psychic medium and cannot call in the spirit presence of someone else’s departed loved ones, or communicate with them or convey messages.
 What Rev. Gary does is assist people to link with their loved ones within – to see, hear, and experience them, to be with them directly, through the medium of one’s own heart and soul.
 He supports one’s own inner medium via the work mentioned above which creates a certain quality of receptivity and expression that brings the loved one into ever greater focus and engagement.
 To benefit from this work, it is not necessary to totally understand what is taking place or even to believe it.
 What matters is to do it.